eibay/learn_rails/README.md

 2. Don't forget to prepend your associations with the ruby model they are defined in (see example above).

+Don't worry too much about rule 2 though: If you forget to give the model name when we need it, we'll ask for it.
+And when you give it when we don't need it, we'll ignore it.

 ## List of available commands

 Accessors: